Fall Scholars Program

 Contact us: fallscholars@houstonmethodist.org

-The Fall Scholars Program, administered by the Office of Culture & Engagement, is an eight-week, hands-on initiative specifically for individuals with disabilities ages 18-35.
+The Fall Scholars Program, administered by the Office of Culture & Engagement, is an eight-week, hands-on initiative specifically for participants who identify as an early-career individual with a disability.
 The program provides participants experience in non-clinical health care careers and aims to broaden career perspectives, enhance skills and support career growth within the health care industry.

 KEY BENEFITS